Long form. Nonlinear timelines. Because relationships are complicated.

-“You ain’t never met a friend like me,” I burst into Baloo’s song in my head.
+“You ain’t never met a friend like me,” I burst into Baloo’s song from Jungle Book in my head.

 After years of our limbs not quite fitting because he is so tall and I’m not, we find ourselves in a perfect tangle, every curve of mine enclosed by a section of his body.

 “You feel like home,” he says.